After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 1. [[Install Cloudbox|Installing Cloudbox]]

-After install, everything will be as it was at the time the backup was created.
+After install, everything will be as it was at the time of backup.